echeran/smile-of-murugan/webbook/chapter15.md

 >|       great hero, destroyer of demoniac pride!"

 O<sub>2</sub> is of course based on both Sanskritic and Tamil mythology:
-Guha is Aryan--but the lover of Vaḷḷi is Tamil; child of Umai, brother of Gaṇeṣa, destroyer of the demons is probably Sanskritic; but he who lives in Tiruvēṟakam on the shores of Kāviri is indigenous.
+Guha is Aryan—but the lover of Vaḷḷi is Tamil; child of Umai, brother of Gaṇeṣa, destroyer of the demons is probably Sanskritic; but he who lives in Tiruvēṟakam on the shores of Kāviri is indigenous.